top of page

 Immediately after law school, Catherine began her career as an Assistant Attorney General in Montgomery, Alabama.
 In this role, she primarily represented the State of Alabama in all appeals before both state and federal appellate courts, gaining significant experience in appellate procedure and substantive law.

 Catherine relocated to Virginia in 2023 and joined the firm in Farmville in March 2024.
-Her primary practice areas include real estate law, business law and formation, and estate planning.
+Her primary practice areas include estate planning and administration, real estate law, municipal and local government law, guardianship matters, and the representation of businesses and individuals in various civil matters.
 Catherine’s diverse background provides her with a comprehensive understanding of fundamental legal principles and the intricacies of the legal process.

-Catherine and her husband, Jay, who serves as corporate counsel for Kyanite Mining Corporation, now reside in Farmville, Virginia, and enjoy being closer to their family residing in nearby Buckingham, Virginia.
-Their household includes their beloved pets.
+Catherine and her husband, Jay, who serves as corporate counsel for Kyanite Mining Corporation, reside in Farmville, Virginia.